Albuquerque Drinking Water Quality

 0.17 ppb

-Albuquerque lead levels are well within safe limits.
+Albuquerque lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.